-My ongoing environmental concerns led me to address the urgent issue of the single use plastics crisis.
-Plastics are an undeniably useful material, but they are also one of the leading causes of pollution and climate change on the planet.
-For several decades countries around the world were sending their plastics to China, but their recent refusal to accept these materials is a wakeup call for all countries faced with not only a glut of plastic but also a lack of infrastructure to process them.
+My ongoing environmental concerns led me to address the urgent single use plastics crisis, a leading cause of pollution and climate change on the planet.
+For decades prosperous nations were sending their plastics to China, but their recent refusal to accept these materials is a wakeup call for all countries faced with not only a glut of plastic but also a lack of infrastructure to process them.
+Part of the problem is that as consumers we have become incredibly lazy.
+The larger issue, however, is that corporations keep producing and wrapping products in plastics which are often not recyclable.
 The result of my research is a new series titled “Death by Plastic.”

+We need to make a significant paradigm shift and be willing to change our habits - as consumers, as product and packaging designers, and as corporations.
 This piece came about from a feeling of helplessness (in terms of my own consumerism), but also as a way of drawing attention to the items that we think (or hope) are getting recycled and are instead being landfilled.
 Our planet is being smothered in plastic and unless we find solutions very soon there will no way out.